stefanija-pechevska/azure-architectural-blueprint/IMPLEMENTATION_GUIDE.md

 # Step-by-Step Implementation Guide
-## Customer Service & Order Management Platform
+## Cloud-Native Architecture Template

-This guide provides detailed steps to implement the PoC system from scratch.
+This guide provides detailed steps to implement the cloud-native architecture template from scratch.
+This template serves as a ready-to-use foundation for bootstrapping cloud-native applications on Azure.

 ---